xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 The previous section answers the question of _why_ we need to have offline-mode for the chat app.
 This section answers the question of _How_ we should implement an offline-first chat app _for OkCupid_.

-In general, to design a correct and future-proof solution, we must first consider the requirements and constraints to establish the boundaries for our problem solving.
+In general, to design a correct and future-proof solution, we must first consider the requirements and constraints to establish the boundaries for our problem-solving.
 Second, we must decompose the problem into sub-problems and search through the solution space for the best way to solve these sub-problems.

 ### Requirements Gathering